Raúl Esparza: Law & Order: Special Victims Unit

 In 2012, Esparza became a recurring actor on the long-running NBC drama series Law & Order: Special Victims Unit as Manhattan Assistant District Attorney Rafael Barba, starting in the third episode of the show's 14th season, "Twenty-Five Acts".
 He appeared in 11 episodes of the show's 14th season.
 On July 17, 2013, he was promoted to series regular for the show's 15th season.
 His character became the first series-regular ADA since Stephanie March's character Alexandra Cabot in the 11th season and the first regular male ADA in series history.
 His role on SVU was not his first Law & Order franchise role, however, as he had previously portrayed ADA Kevin Mulrooney in a 2009 season 8 episode, "Lady's Man", of Law & Order: Criminal Intent, and Dennis Di Palma, a suspect in "Blackmail", a 2010 season 20 episode of the original Law & Order.
 On February 7, 2018, Esparza left SVU in the season 19 episode "The Undiscovered Country" after six seasons on the show.

 Although having left the series to return to the stage, Esparza has been back on the show, making a very brief cameo before the main title in the season 21 episode "Redemption in Her Corner".
-He made another guest appearance in season 22 episode "Sightless in a Savage Land" and in the season 23 finale, "A Final Call at Forlini's Bar.
+He made another guest appearance in season 22 episode "Sightless in a Savage Land," season 23, episode 9: "The People v.
+Richard Wheatley," and in the season 23 finale, "A Final Call at Forlini's Bar.